 Anyone having Intermediate or Higher Secondary or Proficiency Certificate Level or equivalent as recognized by Pokhara University can apply for admission to the Bachelor of Business Administration program.
 Admission to the program is based on the academic promise of applicants as indicated by their academic records, statement of objectives, recommendations, scores on entrance test and performance in the personal interview.

 The admission process at the college involves:

-Taking Admission Test administered by the College.
+Taking Admission Test Administered by the College.
 Applicants are tested for their aptitude to study management through a written Admission Test administered by the University/College.
-The test is designed to assess the applicants’ ability in verbal and quantitative reasoning and proficiency in English language.
+The test is designed to assess the applicants’ ability in verbal and quantitative reasoning and proficiency in the English language.

 Personal Interview.
-After the applicants are short-listed on the basis of their score in the admission test and previous academic achievements, they are required to appear for a personal interview.
+After the applicants are shortlisted based on their score in the admission test and previous academic achievements, they are required to appear for a personal interview.

 The total cost of the entire Bachelor of Business Administration (BBA) Program is NRs.
-5,50,000, payable in 24 installments in the period of 4 years.
+5,80,000, payable in 24 instalments in the period of 4 years.
 This charge is inclusive of all the forms, fees and registration applicable for Pokhara University (PU).
 The fee amount does not include books, stationery, accommodation and other personal expenses.

 The fees charged by the College are subject to change without prior notification